-With over 1.5 million acres of public land in a county that is bigger than Rhode Island and Delaware combined, it’s no surprise that Grand Junction is an outdoor recreation Mecca and dramatically different than any other destination you have visited.
-From Colorado National Monument which is considered as majestic as the other national parks in Colorado but without the crowds, to the second largest concentration of arches in North America, to the world’s largest flat-top mountain with over 300 lakes - you have unique options all of which are in close proximity to Grand Junction.
+With over 1.5 million acres of public land in a county that is bigger than Rhode Island and Delaware combined, it’s no surprise that Grand Junction is an outdoor recreation mecca and dramatically different than any other destination you have visited.
+From Colorado National Monument, which is considered as majestic as the other national parks in Colorado but without the crowds, to the second-largest concentration of arches in North America, to the world’s largest flat-top mountain with over 300 lakes - you have unique options to choose from, all of which are in close proximity to Grand Junction.
 If you have checked these famous hot spots off your bucket list, then you might be yearning for hidden gems in the area.
-Look no further!
+Well, look no further!

-Up in Glade Park, a small town tucked behind Colorado National Monument, two of the Grand Valley’s hidden gems lie within a half mile of each other, yet they couldn’t be more different.
+Up in Glade Park, a small town tucked behind Colorado National Monument, two of Grand Junction’s hidden gems lie within a half-mile of each other, yet they couldn’t be more different.
 Head past the Glade Park store for 8 miles then turn left onto 9 8/10 road.
 Continue down the road for about a mile before reaching the first hidden “miracle.”

 Miracle Rock is a behemoth red sandstone boulder that sits on the edge of a cliff, precariously balanced on a beam no wider than four inches in places.
 Sometimes affectionately called Potato Rock, presumably because it looks like a giant potato, Miracle Rock weighs in at over 12,000 tons.
-Yes, that’s right, it’s over 24,000,000 pounds of stone.
+Yes, that’s right, it’s over 24,000,000 pounds of stone that balances elegantly.

-While Miracle Rock might be the classic embodiment with its iconic sandstone cliffs that are common throughout the Grand Valley, this spot is truly a desert oasis.
-The Little Delores Falls are made up of two tumbling waterfalls with large pools between them that locals simply call, The Potholes.
+While Miracle Rock might be the classic embodiment with its iconic sandstone cliffs that are common throughout Grand Junction, this spot is truly a desert oasis.
+The Little Dolores Falls are made up of two tumbling waterfalls with large pools between them that locals simply call, The Potholes.